 Publishes the Diocesan Messenger magazine, the Annual Report, and manages all aspects of the Diocesan website, social media, and media communications.

-The Diocese of Victoria established a program for the Formation of Permanent Deacons in 2013, and the Bishop will ordain the first candidates of the program in the summer of 2018.
-Deacons are called to exercise a three-fold ministry of service in Word, Liturgy, and Charity in the Diocese.
+The Diocese of Victoria established a program for the Formation of Permanent Deacons in 2013, and the Bishop ordained the first candidates of the program in the summer of 2018.

 Our Event Protocol documentation provides the means to evaluate and approve, where appropriate, visiting lecturers to the Diocese.